 What you can do.
 LinkedIn offers a variety of privacy settings, including the ability to hide your email address and your last name.
 Depending on your kid's needs, interests, and maturity level, you can decide which settings make the most sense.
 If your kid is inclined to chat on LinkedIn, make sure they're always super professional and courteous and on the lookout for any social media red flags.

 Roblox.
 With 90 million monthly users, Roblox is a pretty happenin' hangout spot.
 The developer encourages collaboration and connection and offers chat for all members.

 What you can do.
 All chat on Roblox is filtered, and players younger than 12 have stronger filters than older players.
 You can turn off chat as well as other friending and messaging options to limit conversation.
-But you can't lock the settings, so kids can change them back.
+Plus you can lock the settings with a PIN code, so kids can change them back.
 Go to your kid's account and click Settings, then click Privacy.
 The chat settings are under Contact Settings.